'Conan Without Borders:' O'Brien's 'Made In Mexico' Tickets Border Patrol

 Conan Without Borders: Made in Mexico tickets border patrol and challenges ideals in the wake of Donald Trump’s wall proposal.
-O’Brien skit showed that you don’t even have to look Hispanic to be stopped and questioned, which could be seen as a positive message.
+O’Brien’s skit showed that you don’t have to look Hispanic to be stopped and questioned, which could be seen as a positive message.

 Conan O’Brien is not a celebrity to hide behind the social norm like other late show hosts often do.
 Even “nice guy” Jimmy Fallon has taken more of a brutal edge with politics in his sketches, as has Stephen Colbert.
 This is due to the fact that their ratings have grown since they started doing so.
 Possibly closing in on rivaling Johnny Carson for his time spent in a late night TV slot, Conan apparently feels he needs to get the facts as they are, instead of the facts as audiences want to see them.